varunajmera0/AWS/Project/stock/Readme.md

 > Create the server and run backend on AWS

-> Proper handling the thread part in backend code
+> Proper handling the thread part in backend code or use process instead of thread

 > Work on security group of ec2 and traffic inbound rule